 How Do I Navigate the California Cannabis Distributor License Application Process?

 To apply for a California cannabis business license, you’ll first need to register and create an account, so you can log into the Department of Cannabis Control website.
 Click on the Register link at the top of the page to start the registration process.
 Once you register and log into your new account, you can begin the process of applying for a license.
-Or, to help ensure a seamless application process, promptly contact our skilled California cannabis attorneys today.
+Or, to help ensure a seamless application process, promptly contact our skilled California cannabis law firm today by phone at 310-912-2960.